Diamondbacks vs Marlins Odds, Spread, and Total

 Diamondbacks vs Marlins Predictions and Picks

-The Diamondbacks battle the Marlins in this NL West vs NL East matchup.
-Arizona is 5-5 in its last ten games and 3-3 on the road.
-The offense ranks in the top five in runs, on-base percentage, and slugging percentage.
-The pitching staff has the 11th-best earned run average.
-Geraldo Perdomo leads the team with a .333 batting average and 13 RBIs.
+The Diamondbacks face the Marlins in this NL West vs NL East matchup.
+Arizona is 6-4 in its last ten games and 5-3 on the road.
+The offense ranks third in runs scored and on-base percentage, second in slugging percentage, and fourth in batting average.
+On the pitching side, their ERA ranks 20th.
+Corbin Carroll leads the team with six home runs and a .329 batting average.

-On the mound for the D-backs is Merrill Kelly.
-He is 2-1 with a 7.20 ERA.
-In his one road start against the New York Yankees, he gave up nine runs on nine hits, including three home runs.
+On the mound for Arizona will be Eduardo Rodríguez.
+He is 0-2 with a 4.86 ERA.
+Rodríguez typically pitches five to six innings, allowing two to four runs, and his strikeout numbers can spike unexpectedly.
+In his most recent outing, he posted a quality start against the Milwaukee Brewers, giving up two earned runs over six innings.

-Miami is 5-5 in its last ten games and 6-4 at home.
-The offense hovers around the top ten in batting average and on-base percentage.
-The pitching staff ranks 12th in ERA and 14th in opponent batting average.
-Matt Mervis leads the team with five home runs and 11 RBIs.
+The Marlins are 4-6 in their last ten games and 6-6 at home.
+Offensively, they rank eighth in batting average, ninth in on-base percentage, and 18th in both runs scored and slugging percentage.
+Their pitching staff has the 22nd-ranked ERA.
+Matt Mervis leads the team with six home runs and 12 RBIs.

-Starting for the Marlins is Connor Gillispie.
-He is 0-1 with a 3.86 ERA.
-In two home starts, Gillispie nearly recorded quality starts.
-He typically pitches around five innings, gives up a few hits, and allows one to three runs.
-However, walks and surrendering a big hit can be issues for him.
+Starting for Miami will be Edward Cabrera, who is 0-0 with a 3.18 ERA.
+In his lone start this season, he went 5.2 innings, allowing two earned runs on four hits, with three walks and five strikeouts against the Washington Nationals.